Valid Park Admission Required

 Take a trip back in time to see how Walt’s vision of a futuristic utopia became the Epcot we know today.

-Gain insight on Walt’s dream of building the Experimental Prototype Community of Tomorrow (EPCOT), a living, breathing home to 20,000 permanent residents and a model for city planning.
+Walt dreamed of building the Experimental Prototype Community of Tomorrow (EPCOT)—a living, breathing home to 20,000 permanent residents and a model for city planning.

-Pass through the pavilions of Future World and hear the amazing story of the groundbreaking construction project that brought Epcot to life.
-Learn how each pavilion and the attractions within it are a testament to the man’s accomplishments and challenges.
-And see how his legacy lives on in the design, technology and spirit of the park in its present form
+Stroll through the pavilions of Future World while hearing the amazing story of the groundbreaking construction project that brought Epcot to life.
+Learn how each pavilion and the attractions within it are a testament to Walt’s accomplishments and challenges.
+And see how his legacy lives on in the design, technology and spirit of the park.

 Plus, all tour participants will also receive a complimentary commemorative pin!